Naruto: Shippuden, on TV Tokyo

 Anyway, I love this series at least as much as I did the old show.
 As always, the opening and closing theme songs are all very cool.
 The action is awesome.
 The drama is awesome (even if sometimes gut-wrenching).
 And...
 I don't know what else to say, except that I look forward to seeing how it all turns out.

-There are also a few movies.
-The only one I've seen so far is Naruto Shippuden the Movie.
+There are also a few movies, but so far I've only seen the first one.
 And there's a comical spin-off series called Rock Lee & His Ninja Pals.